clintgrove/adf-and-sql-incremental-load/README.md

 Change your tenantID in keyvault ARM template to your own tenantID

-TODO
+New additions
-- The sql server name in variables folder is fixed to my server name. the deployment randomly makes a unique id
+ - added random name generation to SQL server and ADF.
+Then used PowerShell to get the names from the deployment Output and passed them through
-- the connection linked services in ADF point to keyvault secret to another SQL server
+ - I updated the dacpac to include sprocs and load info watermark table

-- the dacpac does not include sprocs needed to do the incremental load
+Users who deploy this must add the ADF as an AD user to the SQL server, but first you must manually add your own AD account as admin to the SQL server using the Entra ID blade on the SQL server in the azure portal